12.2 Common Disorders and Disabilities in Children and Adolescents

 Alpha-2 adrenergic agonists such as clonidine are typically used when children respond poorly to stimulants or SNRIs, have unacceptable side effects, or have significant coexisting conditions.

-There are several important patient education topics to provide to clients and/or the parents of minor children[24]:
+There are several important client education topics to provide to clients and/or the parents of minor children[27]:

-- Cardiovascular Risks: Stimulants can increase one’s blood pressure and pulse rate.
-There is a potential serious cardiovascular risk, including sudden death, cardiomyopathy, myocardial infarction, stroke, and hypertension.
+- Cardiovascular Risks: Stimulants can increase blood pressure and pulse rate.
+Potential serious cardiovascular risks include sudden death, cardiomyopathy, myocardial infarction, stroke, and hypertension.
 Instruct clients to contact a health care provider immediately if they develop symptoms, such as exertional chest pain, dizziness, or passing out.

 - Suppression of Growth: Stimulants may cause slowing of growth in children and weight loss.